nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+SETA shows an error message.

       Use case resumes at step 2.

 **Use case: Mark tutorial**

-1. User requests to list students
+1. User requests to list students.
-2. AddressBook shows a list of students
+2. SETA shows a list of students.
-3. User requests to mark a specific tutorial as done
+3. User requests to mark a specific tutorial as done.
-4. AddressBook marks the tutorial as done
+4. SETA marks the tutorial as done.

     Use case ends.